 PlanetTogether provides an Inventory Plan that shows on-hand quantities, safety stock levels, and color-coded warnings triggered by shortages and items that are above their max inventory levels.

 PlanetTogether also aims to fill a crucial gap in MRP in the sense that while MRP produces a master production plan to satisfy demand, MRP was not historically capacity-constrained and therefore assumed infinite capacity.
 As a result, PlanetTogether allows for Finite Capacity Planning while balancing capacity planning with material availability.
 It also provides the necessary tools for Material Planners to collaborate with other planners to ensure that the manufacturer does not suffer from material shortages or material release bottlenecks.

 Additionally, PlanetTogether can use its own lightweight MRP functionality, which automatically creates production orders to satisfy demand while simultaneously scheduling them within finite capacity constraints.

 System Administrators may not deal directly with the planning and scheduling aspects of the business, but they are crucial to the functioning of the business as a whole.
 They are in charge of maintaining the different software packages, servers, logins, passwords, and securities that come with every commercial software implementation.

 These individuals organize the different logins and permissions within PlanetTogether so that the roles don't accidentally get confused.
 To that end, PlanetTogether allows for multiple levels of access that make it easier for Admins to apply the right permissions to the right people.
 System Administrators for PlanetTogether are generally responsible for the following:

 - Connection to Third-Party Systems (SQL Management Studio, etc.)

-Any user and any type of use can be marked as an Administrator and can maintain the list of users and permissions.
+Any user and any type of user can be marked as an Administrator and maintain the list of users and permissions.